About the Birth Control Ring

-The vaginal ring may be a good choice for young women who have trouble remembering to take a pill every day or who have trouble swallowing pills.
-They must feel comfortable inserting the device into the vagina.
+The vaginal ring may be a good choice for someone who has trouble remembering to take a pill every day or who has trouble swallowing pills.
+A girl must feel comfortable inserting the device into her vagina.

-Not all women can — or should — use the vaginal ring.
-Some medical conditions can make using the ring less effective or more risky (for example, severe high blood pressure and some types of cancer).
+Some medical conditions can make using the ring less effective or riskier (for example, severe high blood pressure and some types of cancer).
 Those who have had unexplained vaginal bleeding (bleeding that is not during their periods) or who might be pregnant should talk to their doctors, stop using the ring, and use another form of birth control in the meantime.

 Where Is the Birth Control Ring Available?

-A doctor or a nurse practitioner must prescribe the birth control ring, and will probably ask questions about a girl's health and family medical history .
-He or she may also do a complete physical exam, including a blood pressure measurement and a pelvic exam.
+A doctor or a nurse practitioner must prescribe the birth control ring, and will probably ask questions about a girl's health and family medical history They may do an exam, including a blood pressure measurement and, possibly, a pelvic exam.
 If the ring is prescribed, the doctor will also provide instructions on how to use it.

-A young woman may have to go back to the doctor a few months after using the ring to get her blood pressure measured and to make sure that there are no problems.
-After that, a doctor may recommend routine exams once or twice a year or as needed.
+After a few months, the doctor might want to do a blood pressure check and make sure there are no problems.
+After that, the doctor may recommend routine exams once or twice a year or as needed.

 How Much Does the Birth Control Ring Cost?

 The ring usually costs between $30–$200 a month, although health and family planning clinics (such as Planned Parenthood) might sell them for less.
 Also, the vaginal ring and doctor's visits are covered by many health insurance plans.